powsybl/powsybl-core/docs/README.md

 When modifying the website content, you can easily preview the result on your PC.

-**First option—in a terminal, navigate to the root of the project and run the following commands:**
+**First option - in a terminal, navigate to the root of the project and run the following commands:**

 ~~~
 pip install -r docs/requirements.txt
 sphinx-build -a docs ./build-docs
 ~~~

-**Second option—run the following commands directly from your IDE GUI**
+**Second option - run the following commands directly from your IDE GUI**

 ~~~bash
 pip install -r requirements.txt